iPad 8 LTE Battery Replacement

 Step 45

-- Grab your trusty tweezers and gently coax the home button cable away from the rear case.
-You've got this!
+- Use a pair of tweezers to peel the home button cable away from the rear case.

 Tools Used